MavridisChristos/MavridisChristos.github.io/_pages/about.md

 <p>I am currently a Postdoc associate at UMD
 with Prof. <a target="_blank" rel="noopener noreferrer" href="https://johnbaras.com/"> John S. Baras</a>
-and have visited KTH Royal Institute of Technology, Stockholm, as a postdoctoral fellow with Prof.
+and have been at KTH Royal Institute of Technology, Stockholm, as a visiting postdoctoral fellow with Prof.
 <a target="_blank" rel="noopener noreferrer" href="https://people.kth.se/~kallej/"> Karl Henrik Johansson</a>.

 <p>